 Are you prepared to lose your data?

 This is almost a repeat of a previous post.
-However, it is worth repeating, again and again and again until people take notice.
+However, it is worth repeating, again and again, and again until people take notice.
 Hard disk drives are extremely delicate and sensitive devices.
 To recover data from them they need to be handled with extreme care, frequently within specialised work environments.

 Yesterday a hard disk drive was brought in by its owner.
 He had been to the Trafford Apple Mac store who had recommended that he should seek data recovery services.
-Fortunately at the Apple store the staff know their limits and do not attempt much in the way of data recovery.
+Fortunately, at the Apple store, the staff know their limits and do not attempt much in the way of data recovery.
 That cannot be said for (one of) the two PC shops he had visited before the Apple store.
 As soon as the gentleman handed over the disk I noticed that the label on the front of the hard disk drive had been tampered with (to access a screw head) and that one of the screws from the hard disk was missing.
 Normally seeing such tampering is usually a sign that the drive has been mishandled, or has been investigated by another data recovery company.

-Unfortunately on examination of the HDD my suspicions were proved correct.
-The hard disk drive had been opened previously, and has been handled in an appalling manner.
+Unfortunately, on examination of the HDD, my suspicions were proved correct.
+The hard disk drive had been opened previously and has been handled in an appalling manner.
 Two images of the drive are posted below.
 There are scratches to the top platter surface where it looks as if someone has mishandled a screwdriver or other pointed object.
 Sadly it is impossible to recover data from a hard disk drive with this sort of physical damage.

 When I mentioned about the dangers of letting PC Shops, IT Support companies and other IT professionals perform data recovery he did admit that he ran a PC Shop.
 So it looks as if yet another unsuspecting PC Shop customer has had all of their data destroyed by someone’s unwitting attempt to make a few quid.
 Please think twice about who you hand your disk to, check out the reviews of the company and ask them plenty of questions.
 You will quickly realise who knows how to handle a hard disk drive and perform data recovery appropriately.
-Try not to get tempted in with whomever gives the lowest quotation.
+Try not to get tempted in with whoever gives the lowest quotation.